-162. According to TC Energy, a PCN was required in Montana for three reasons: (1) the pipeline would cross the Yellowstone River; (2) the pipeline would cross the Missouri River; and (3) species listed under the ESA "might be affected" by the project.
+123. According to TC Energy, a PCN was required in Montana for three reasons: (1) the pipeline would cross the Yellowstone River; (2) the pipeline would cross the Missouri River; and (3) species listed under the ESA "might be affected" by the project.

-- 163. The Montana PCN indicates that Keystone XL would cross 27 wetlands (25 palustrine emergent wetlands and 2 palustrine scrub shrub wetlands) and 194 waterbodies (19 perennial waterbodies, 55 intermittent waterbodies, 110 ephemeral waterbodies, and 10 seasonal waterbodies) in Montana. - 164.
-The Montana PCN also includes an "Appendix B" that consisted of "Non-PCN Datasheet Tables," which identified all of the water crossings in Montana.
-See 82 Fed.
-Reg. at 1986 (requiring this identification, citing NWP 12 Note 8 and paragraph (b) of general condition 32) (hereinafter, these are referred to as the "Non-PCN waters").
-TC identified 192 Non-PCN waters in Montana. - 165.
-On September 8, 2017, the Corps issued a verification for Keystone XL's crossing of the Yellowstone River only.
+- 124. The Montana PCN indicates that Keystone XL would cross 27 wetlands (25 palustrine emergent wetlands and 2 palustrine scrub shrub wetlands) and 194 waterbodies (19 perennial waterbodies, 55 intermittent waterbodies, 110 ephemeral waterbodies, and 10 seasonal waterbodies) in Montana. - 125.
+On September 8, 2017, the Corps issued a verification for Keystone XL's crossing of the Yellowstone River.
 Although the PCN and "Memorandum for the Record" accompanying the verification acknowledge that the project would affect 221 aquatic resource crossings in the state, the verification is limited to the Yellowstone River crossing.
 Thus, the verification failed to evaluate the individual or cumulative effects of any water crossings in Montana other than the Yellowstone River, including how far apart the other crossings are from each other, or whether they are "separate and distant."
-Instead, the verification states that cumulative effects were already evaluated in the 2014 EIS, the Corps' NWP 12 EA, and the Omaha Supplemental Decision Document for NWP 12.

-- 166. Upon information and belief, the Corps' position appears to be that the Non-PCN water crossings are tacitly permitted by NWP 12 without needing to be included in the verification, as the verification and Memorandum for the Record are limited to the Yellowstone River crossing. - 167.
-Upon information and belief, the Corps has not yet issued a verification for the Missouri River crossing because the Corps must wait until it makes a decision on the Section 408 Permit, which has not yet occurred; however, the Corps has apparently approved all other water crossings in Montana.
+Instead, the verification states that cumulative effects were already evaluated in the 2014 EIS, the Corps' NWP 12 EA, and the Omaha Supplemental Decision Document for NWP 12. - 126.
+Upon information and belief, the Corps' position appears to be that the "non-PCN" water crossings are tacitly permitted by NWP 12 without needing to be included in the verification, as the verification and Memorandum for the Record are limited to the Yellowstone River crossing. - 127.
+Upon information and belief, the Corps has not yet issued a verification for the Missouri River crossing because the Corps must wait until it makes a decision on the section 408 permit, which has not yet occurred; however, the Corps has apparently approved all other water crossings in Montana.